Big smiles, shrinking wallets

 Terminal 1 Social Tree/ photo: Verghese

 Singapore duty free shopping prices at all three terminals are competitive with most places in Asia.
-The slippery greenback means rates are fluctuating constantly.
-Pick up a 75ml Dior j’adore eau de toilette for around S$130, Chanel No 5 parfum 7.5ml at S#146, an Hermes silk tie for S$280, a BVLGARI silk tie for S$300, a duty-free Dunhill tie for S$196 and more.
+Pick up a 75ml Dior j’adore eau de toilette for around S$130, Chanel No 5 parfum 7.5ml at S$146, an Hermes silk tie for S$280, a BVLGARI silk tie for $300, a duty-free Dunhill tie for S$196 and more.
 Alcohol duty-free prices at Changi Airport are reasonable with a 1.18 litre Chivas at S$52 and a 1.125 litre bottle of 12-year-old Johnnie Walker Black Label for S$46.
-A stylish Johnnie Walker Blue Label one litrte bottle has a duty-free price of S$241.
+A stylish Johnnie Walker Blue Label one litre bottle is priced at S$241.
+With the slippery greenback, rates fluctuate constantly.
 Don’t forget to bring along that extra bag – or simply buy one at Changi Airport.
 Then fill it up right to the top.
 And that's your A to Z of retail in our Singapore shopping guide.

 NOTE: Telephone and fax numbers, e-mails, website addresses, rates and other details may change or get dated.
 Please check with your dealer/agent/service-provider or directly with the parties concerned.
 SmartTravel Asia accepts no responsibility for any inadvertent inaccuracies in this article.
 Links to websites are provided for the viewer's convenience.
 SmartTravel Asia accepts no responsibility for content on linked websites or any viruses or malicious programs that may reside therein.
 Linked website content is neither vetted nor endorsed by SmartTravelAsia.
 Please read our Terms & Conditions.